karlpatrickespiritu/args-checker-js/README.md

 }
 ```
 ### The Solution
 Args-checker-js is a tiny javascript object that's designed to fix this problem.
-This has solved mine, so i'm hoping it might solve yours. :relaxed:
+This has solved mine, so i'm hoping it can solve yours. :relaxed:

 Here's how..
 ```javascript